 1. The Humble Beginnings: How IKEA Started

-A Vision Born in Adversity
+A Vision Born in Adversity: The Success Story of IKEA

-IKEA’s story begins in 1943 in the small village of Älmhult, Sweden.
-Founded by a 17-year-old entrepreneur named Ingvar Kamprad, the company started as a mail-order business selling pens, wallets, picture frames, and other small items.
-The name IKEA is an acronym derived from Kamprad’s initials (I.K.) combined with the first letters of Elmtaryd (his family’s farm) and Agunnaryd (his hometown).
+IKEA’s story begins in 1943 in the small Swedish village of Älmhult.
+Founded by a 17-year-old entrepreneur named Ingvar Kamprad, the company began as a mail-order business selling pens, wallets, picture frames, and sundry other small items.
+IKEA is an acronym for IK (initials of Kamprad) combined with Elmtaryd (the farm where he grew up) and Agunnaryd (his hometown).

 Kamprad’s early life was marked by frugality and resourcefulness.
-Growing up in a modest household, he learned the value of hard work and saving money—a philosophy that would later become the cornerstone of IKEA’s business model.
+Growing up in a modest household, he learned the value of hard work and saving money a philosophy that would later become the cornerstone of IKEA’s business model.

 The Shift to Furniture